partout-io/partout/README.md

 - OpenVPN credentials (in two lines): `test-sample.txt`
 - WireGuard configuration: `test-sample.wg`

-Open `Demo.xcodeproj` and run the `PassepartoutKitDemo` target on your Mac or iOS/tvOS Simulators.
+Open `Demo.xcodeproj` and run the `PartoutDemo` target on your Mac or iOS/tvOS Simulators.

 ## License

 Copyright (c) 2025 Davide De Rosa.
 All rights reserved.

-This project is licensed under the [MIT][license-content].
+This project is licensed under the [GPLv3][license-content].

-If you want to use this library e.g. in your proprietary VPN apps for iOS/macOS/tvOS, please [contact me privately][license-contact].
+If you want to use this library for proprietary or commercial purposes, please [contact me privately][license-contact].

 ## Credits